Information & FAQ

 Is Jinchini located in a malarial zone?

 Yes.
-The coast of Kenya is a malaria zone and anti-malaria prophylaxis is recommended.
-Your doctor will be able to advise you on the most suitable.
+The coast of Kenya is a malaria zone.
+You would be advised to get professional advice on the most appropriate anti-malarial prophylaxis.

 Is there a phone at the house?

 Since the advent of mobile phones, the landline has become redundant.
-A mobile telephone mast in the village ensures excellent reception at the house and mobiles with roaming facilities link into the local mobile networks (Safaricom and Kentel).
+A mobile telephone mast in the village ensures excellent reception at the house and mobiles with roaming facilities link into the local mobile networks.

-- Kassim also has his own mobile phone which allows another option for those wanting to contact you while you are on holiday.
-Kassim can be contacted on:
+Kassim also has his own mobile phone which allows another option for those wanting to contact you while you are on holiday.
+Kassim can be contacted on +254 (0)722 572796.

 You may decide that you want to buy a pay-as-you-go SIM card for the duration of your stay.
 These can be bought at Diani for a very reasonable cost.